MIC-DKFZ/generalized_yolov5/evaluations/Node21/README.md

 ### Scratch vs Pretrained

 YOLOv5 has a collection of pretrained models for every model scale that have been trained on the MS COCO dataset.
-In this experiment we compare over different learning rates the impact of training from scratch vs using pretrained models.
+In this experiment we compare the impact of training from scratch vs using pretrained models over different learning rates.

 Figure 4 shows the general development in terms of mAP performance during training for each run.
 In Figure 5 these runs have been grouped to scratch and pretrained.
 It can be seen that throughout the training pretrained models perform considerably better than models trained from scratch.
 Figure 6 further confirms this with the final mAP scores for each run.
 Here, the best pretrained run has the learning rate of 0.001 and a mAP of 0.56, while the best scratch run has a learning rate of  0.005 and a mAP of 0.45.
-This is a difference of 0.11 mAP and shows that it is highly benefitial to use pretrained models, even though the natural MS COCO dataset is very different to the non-natural Node21 dataset.
+This is a difference of 0.11 mAP and shows that it is highly beneficial to use pretrained models, even though the natural MS COCO dataset is very different to the non-natural Node21 dataset.

 #### Figure 4: Scratch vs Pretrained - runs
 <div align="center">